AkshatGada/Cross-Chain-Name-Service/README.md

 ## Cross-Chain Name Service Design Pattern

-## What is EggNS?
+## 1. What is EggNS?

-EggNS is an **educational cross-chain name service** that demonstrates how to register names on one blockchain and seamlessly bridge them to another using **Agglayer's Unified Bridge**.
+EggNS is an **educational cross-chain name service** that demonstrates how to register names on one blockchain and seamlessly bridge them to another using Agglayer's Unified Bridge.

 ### Core Capabilities